Tooba-imtiyaz/4th-order-LPF/README.md

 - **Texas Instruments** for providing LM324 SPICE models
 - **Department of Electronics & Communication Engineering, Jamia Millia Islamia** for academic support

-## 📄 License
-This project is open-source under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👤 Author
 **Tooba Imtiyaz**